Bar-Plate Liquid-Cooled Charge-Air Coolers

 Highly efficient and extremely durable, the bar and plate design for liquid cooled charge-air coolers (LCACs) provides large surface areas for superior heat dispersion.

 LCACs were developed to help enable diesel engine manufacturers to meet stringent emissions regulations and to improve fuel economy.

-LCACs have typically been used as an aftercooler to cool the hot charge air to an acceptable level before entering the engine.
-With the introduction of series turbocharging, intercooling has also become necessary to reduce the charge air temperatures prior to being directed to the second compressor stage.
-This allows original equipment manufacturers flexibility to use lower cost materials for this second compressor.
+Typically used as an aftercooler downstream from a turbocharger, the LCAC cools the hot charge air to increase the intake’s air density before entering the engine.
+With the introduction of series turbocharging, intercooling is also necessary to reduce the charge-air temperatures prior to being directed to the second compressor, allowing vehicle OEMs the flexibility to use lower cost materials for their second compressor.

 Features and Benefits

-LCACs are available in a variety of configurations and materials to address mixed gas (exhaust gas and charge air) applications.
+- Available in a variety of configurations and materials, LCACs can easily be designed to address mixed gas (exhaust gas and charge-air) applications.

 - LCACs can be designed for integration into intake manifolds for optimized performance and packaging.